-eCOST (renamed PFSweb Retail Connect in February 2011) has an asset-based line of credit facility of up to \$7.5 million with Wachovia, which is collateralized by substantially all of eCOST's assets and expires in May 2011.
-Borrowings under the facility and letter of credit availability are limited to a percentage of accounts receivable and inventory, up to specified maximums.
-As of December 31, 2010, eCOST had \$0.9 million of letters of credit outstanding and \$0.6 million of available credit under this facility.
-As of March 31, 2011, amounts available under the outstanding letters of credit are currently secured by restricted cash in equivalent amounts.
-The credit facility restricts eCOST's ability to, among other things, merge, consolidate, sell assets, incur indebtedness, make loans, investments and payments to subsidiaries, affiliates and related parties, make investments and loans, pledge assets, make changes to capital stock ownership structure, as well as a minimum tangible net worth of \$0, as defined.
-PFSweb has guaranteed all current and future obligations of eCOST under this line of credit.
+Retail Connect has an asset-based line of credit facility of up to \$3.0 million with Wells Fargo, which is collateralized by substantially all of Retail Connect's assets and expires in May 2013.
+The facility is expected to be renewed prior to its maturity.
+Borrowings under the facility and letter of credit availability are limited to a percentage of accounts receivable and inventory, up to specified amounts.
+As of December 31, 2012, Retail Connect had no borrowings or letters of credit outstanding and \$0.3 million available credit under this facility.
+The credit facility restricts Retail Connect's ability to, among other things, merge, consolidate, sell assets, incur indebtedness, make loans, investments and payments to subsidiaries, affiliates and related parties, make investments and loans, pledge assets, make changes to capital stock ownership structure, as well as a minimum tangible net worth for Retail Connect of \$0, as defined.
+PFSweb has guaranteed all current and future obligations of Retail Connect under this line of credit.